skydoves/landscapist/README.md

 </div>

 [![Maven Central](https://img.shields.io/maven-central/v/com.github.skydoves/landscapist.svg?label=Maven%20Central)](https://search.maven.org/search?q=landscapist)<br>

-Add a dependency code to your **module**'s `build.gradle` file.
+Add the below dependency to your **module**'s `build.gradle` file.
 ```gradle
 dependencies {
     implementation "com.github.skydoves:landscapist-fresco:<version>"
 }
 ```
-`Landscapist-Fresco` uses the `2.5.0` version of Fresco internally.
-So if your project already includes Fresco dependency, highly recommended removing it or migrating to the same version.
+`Landscapist-Fresco` includes version `2.5.0` of Fresco.
+So please check out if you use the same version or you can remove the Fresco dependency on your project.

-### Initialize
+### Setup
-We should initialize `Fresco` using [ImagePipelineConfig](https://frescolib.org/docs/configure-image-pipeline.html) in our `Application` class.<br>
-If we need to fetch images from the network, recommend using `OkHttpImagePipelineConfigFactory`.<br>
-By using an `ImagePipelineConfig`, we can customize caching, networking, and thread pool strategies.<br>
-[Here](https://fresco.buzhidao.net/javadoc/reference/com/facebook/imagepipeline/core/ImagePipelineConfig.Builder.html) are more references related to the pipeline config.
+To get started, you should setup `Fresco` with [ImagePipelineConfig](https://frescolib.org/docs/configure-image-pipeline.html) on your `Application` class.
+Generally we're recommend initializing with  `OkHttpImagePipelineConfigFactory`.
+Also, you can customize caching, networking, and thread pool strategies with your own `ImagePipelineConfig`.
+For more details, you can check out [Using Other Network Layers](https://frescolib.org/docs/using-other-network-layers.html#using-okhttp).
 ```kotlin
 class App : Application() {